learnk8s/learnk8s.io/_blog/why-kube/index.md

 Perhaps one relies on ImageMagick to resize images.

-The other relies on a binary such as PhantomJS to be available in its path.
+The other relies on a binary such as PhantomJS or ZeroMQ to be available in its path.

 You should package those dependencies alongside its application.

 And so you end up dealing with dozens configurations that are the same, but different in their special way.

-Using automation scripts such as Chef or Puppet will only take you so far.

-You're always one step behind, catching up and reacting at the mercy of the development team.

-In fact, you shouldn't treat the infrastructure as an after thought.
+You shouldn't treat the infrastructure as an after thought.

 You should look after your dependencies and package them as you develop the application, right from the beginning.